gamkedo-la/BattleSpaceInvasion/bug-log.md

 the robot can stand on.
 3. Ordinary speed of player can still be increase a bit. (optional)
 4. Player edge collider2d not working
-5. JetToRobot animation not working when implemented on script.
+5.

 <!--LASER FIRE-->
-1. Implemented a shake effect that gets triggered but does not get de-activated once it hit enemies and objects.
+1.
 2.

 <!--REDSPACESHIP MOVEMENT-->
-1.
+1. Enemy container still not working properly
 2.
 3.
 4.